« Return to AACT homepage

 • Compare the estimated times and if the predictions were close.

-• Students should share times and methods with the class, discuss which experiments were most successful and what students might change/improve.
+• Students should share times and methods with the class, discuss which methods were most successful and what students might change/improve.

 • Discuss what factors would turn the water back into an ice cube.